 Personal property, also known as chattels, includes anything that is movable, and thus, not real estate.
 This includes not only personal belongings, but also annual crops (emblements) that were planted.
 The planter is entitled to the fruits of his labor even if the land is owned by someone else.
-Perennial plants are considered to be part of the land, however.
+Perennial plants are considered part of the land, however.
 Mobile homes are also generally considered personal property because they are movable, and registered as motor vehicles, but they can be considered real property if, for instance, the mobile home is attached to a permanent foundation.
 Personal property can also be converted from real property by severance, where the property is severed from the land, such as cutting a tree down, or picking fruit.

 Real Estate Ownership Rights, Benefits, and Limitations

 Real property, or realty, is the real estate and the legal consequences of owning the real estate, which is sometimes referred to as a bundle of legal rights, or appurtenances, that the owner has with respect to the real estate, and that transfers to any subsequent owner.

 A real estate owner has the same rights as an owner of personal property: the right to possess it, to control it, to enjoy it, and to exclude it from others, as well as the right to dispose of it by selling it, gifting it, abandoning it, or bequeathing it.
 This is the classic idea of ownership.